Sajadth/git-github/README.md

 # git-github
-This is my first file for titorial purposes
+This is my first file for tutorial purposes
+Ameer teaching baba